-All current directors attended at least 75% of the total number of meetings of the Board and Committees on which each served held during the period he or she served in 2020.
+All current directors attended at least 75% of the total number of meetings of the Board and Committees on which each served held during the period he or she served in 2021.

 It is the policy of the Company to require Board members to attend the annual meetings of stockholders, if practicable.
-Each director, except Mr. Soong, who did not stand for reelection at the 2020 annual meeting of stockholders, and Ms. Button who became a director April 1, 2021, attended the 2020 annual meeting of stockholders.
+Each director attended the 2021 annual meeting of stockholders.